-Field-supplied and field-installed liquid tight conduit connectors and conduit may be attached to the connectors on the basepan.
+Field-supplied and field-installed liquid-tight conduit connectors and conduit may be attached to the connectors on the basepan.
 Pull correctly rated high voltage and low voltage through appropriate conduits.
 Connect the power conduit to the internal disconnect (if unit is so equipped) or to the external disconnect (through unit side panel).
-A hole must be field cut in the main control box bottom on the left side so the 24-v control connections can be made.
-Connect the control power conduit to the unit control box at this hole.
+Remove one of the two knockouts located on the bottom left side of the unit control box.
+Use this hole for the control conduit.

-UNITS WITHOUT THRU-BASE CONNECTIONS (ELECTRICAL CONNECTIONS)
+UNITS WITHOUT THRU-BASE CONNECTIONS

 - 1. Install power wiring conduit through side panel openings.
 Install conduit between disconnect and control box. - 2.
-Install power lines to terminal connections as shown in Fig. 26 on page 18.
+Install power lines to terminal connections as shown in Fig. 17.